ModularUS/.github/profile/README.md

 **Licensing.** Hardware: Solderpad 2.1.
 Software and firmware: Apache-2.0.
 Documentation and data: CC-BY-4.0.
 Forks keep their upstream licenses.

-**Funding.** The core platform work is supported by the Swiss National Science Foundation through the Ambizione project MiNI ([grant 233457](https://data.snf.ch/grants/grant/233457)).

 **Contact.** Open an issue in the relevant repository.

 ## References